 The private tour to Jokulsarlon Glacier Lagoon departs from Reykjavik.
 We will come to pick you or your group up at your location of choice, then we will hit the road for an exciting adventure.
 The 14-hour journey can sound a bit long but with the breathtaking views on both sides and the insight your private guide shares, it can only be a fun and entertaining ride.
 Iceland’s southern region will impress you with its varied, incredible sceneries and rich history.

 Our first destination and major highlight of the day is Jokulsarlon Glacier Lagoon, located in Southeast Iceland.
 No other scenery in Iceland, even in many other places in the world, is as astonishing a sight as Jokulsarlon Glacier Lagoon is.
+That’s the reason it is the best private tour iceland for every traveler.

 The floating icebergs that break away from the massive glacier tongue float in the lagoon and gradually change their sizes, shapes, and appearances.
 Their shades of blue inspired many visual artists and movie creators, whose work include many blockbusters such as the James Bonds series, Die Another Day, and View to a Kill.